 Sectors, elevations, nearby roads – get familiar with your surroundings before heading out for a better idea of the time and effort your activity will take, and to limit the risk of getting lost along the way.

 The northern sectors of Gatineau Park, including Philippe Lake and Meech Creek Valley, are wilder and more remote from town than southern areas of the Park.
-Bring along the winter trail map (hardcopy available at the Visitor Centre ($) or downloadable PDF) for extra safety.
+Bring along the winter trail map (available as a hardcopy available at the Visitor Centre ($), on your phone through the mobile app Avenza Maps or downloadable PDF) for extra safety.

 Having a map is one thing, but understanding it is another.
 Take note of the scale at the bottom of the map to get a good idea of distances.
 A scale of 1:50,000 means that one centimeter on the map equals 50,000 centimeters (or 500 metres) on the ground.